Philip Howard, 13th Earl of Arundel: Early life

-Philip's father, a Catholic with a Protestant education, was arrested in 1569, because of involvement in intrigues against Queen Elizabeth.
-Although he was briefly released, he was imprisoned again in September 1571, after his participation in the Ridolfi Plot was discovered.
-He was executed in June 1572, when Philip was fifteen years old.
-After Norfolk's death, Philip and his surviving siblings Thomas, Margaret and William were left in the care of their uncle, Henry Howard, who also took charge of their education.
-During this time, the Howard children lived with their uncle at Audley End, one of his family's estates.
-Due to his father's execution, Philip lost the title of Earl of Surrey and many of his paternal family's properties, which were forfeit, although a part of what he had lost was later returned to him.
+Philip's father, a Roman Catholic with a Protestant education, was arrested in 1569 for being involved in intrigues against Queen Elizabeth I, mainly because of the Duke's intention to marry Mary I Stewart, Queen of Scots.
+Although he was released in August 1570, a few months later he became involved in the Ridolfi plot to overthrow Elizabeth, install Mary on the English throne and restore Catholicism, and was arrested again in September 1571, when his participation in the plot was discovered.
+Norfolk was tried for high treason and sentenced to death in January 1572.
+He was executed in June of that same year, when Philip was almost fifteen years old.
+After his father's death, Philip and his surviving half-siblings Thomas, Margaret and William were left in the care of their uncle, Henry Howard, who also took charge of their education.
+During that time, the Howard children lived with their uncle at Audley End, one of his family's properties.
+Due to his father's execution, Philip lost much of his paternal family's estates and the title of Earl of Surrey, as the dukedom of Norfolk was forfeit.
+Although Howard did not manage to recover the dukedom, a few years later he and his younger half-siblings were able to recover part of the forfeited properties.

+It was during this time that Philip was sent to study at St John's College, Cambridge.
+While Howard was studying there, his wife came under the protection of Henry FitzAlan, 12th Earl of Arundel, Philip's maternal grandfather.

-Philip graduated from St John's College, Cambridge in 1574, aged 17.
-He began attending Elizabeth I's court by the time he turned eighteen; notably, this was only a few years after his father's execution for treason against the queen.
-His life had been frivolous both at Cambridge and remained so at court, where he nevertheless became a favourite of the queen.
+Philip graduated in 1574, aged 17.
+He began attending Elizabeth I's court by the time he turned eighteen; notably, this was only a few years after his father had been executed for treason against the Queen.
+His life had been frivolous both at Cambridge and remained so at court, where he nevertheless became a favourite of the Queen, despite Philip's troubled family past.